sts10/sts10.github.io/_posts/2020-09-08-exploring-age-and-rage.markdown

 (On Mac, try `| pbcopy` at the end, though I haven't tested this.
 Other systems may have yet another tools called xclip installed.)

-To decrypt an encrypted message currently in your clipboard with your stored key, I _think_ you'd run this (I can't test it right now):
+To decrypt an encrypted message currently in your clipboard with your stored key, you could run:

 ```bash
 xsel --clipboard | rage -d -i ~/.config/age/keys.txt